 She has been a staff writer at the San Francisco Chronicle Magazine and a reporter for the San Francisco Examiner and USA Today.
 Her stories have appeared in Redbook, Life, Time, California Magazine, PBS Next Avenue, CALmatters, Al Jazeera America, and the anthology “Fresh Takes.”

-A finalist for the PEN/Bellwether Prize for Socially Engaged Fiction, she is currently working on a novel.
 She is a member of the San Francisco Writers’ Grotto and loves working in clay.
 (Check out some of her ceramic work, made and sold at Sharon Arts Studio).